espnet/espnet/doc/tutorial.md

 - FastEmit regularization [[Yu et al., 2021]](https://arxiv.org/pdf/2010.11148) is available through `--fastemit-lambda` training parameter (default = 0.0).
 - RNN-decoder pre-initialization using an LM is supported.
 Note that regular decoder keys are expected.
 The LM state dict keys (`predictor.*`) will be renamed according to AM state dict keys (`dec.*`).
 - Transformer-decoder pre-initialization using a Transformer LM is not supported yet.

-Important: If you encounter any issue related to FastEmit or Transducer loss, please refer to [our fork of warp-transducer](https://github.com/b-flo/warp-transducer).

 ### Changing the training configuration